foxfriends/conartist/web/README.md

-# ConArtist - Web dashboard
+# ConArtist - Web dashboard, in Elm